apptainer/apptainer-userdocs/quick_start.rst

 .. _sec:buildimagesfromscratch:

-{Singularity} v3.0 and above produces immutable images in the Singularity Image File (SIF) format.
+{Singularity} produces immutable images in the Singularity Image File (SIF) format.
 This ensures reproducible and verifiable images and allows for many extra benefits such as the ability to sign and verify your containers.